lumitry/vela-chat/README.md

 - Typing in the chat input now automatically focuses the chat input.
 - Made formatting shortcuts (CTRL/CMD+I for italics, CTRL/CMD+B for bold, CTRL/CMD+E for code) work in the non-rich text chat input.
 - When the response contains hex codes, they are rendered with color swatches next to them.
 (Note: This does not occur in code blocks.)
+- Improved speed of `/api/v1/folders/` endpoint by streamlining the database query to avoid an N+1 query problem.
+I measured 7084ms for the old query (running via Docker with Postgres DB; it took 11.75 seconds for an equivalent Sqlite DB) vs 135ms (running via `npm run dev` with Postgres DB) for the new query with 30 folders in my personal database, which is a 50x improvement.
+In the real world, this gave me a ~2x improvement in page load time for a chat I've been using for testing, from 30 seconds to 14 seconds.
+The next bottleneck for page load times is the `/api/models` endpoint, which takes 10 seconds to load and blocks the UI.
+Fix is WIP.

 Planned enhancements include:
 - Serve images via URL, not base64, to reduce payload size, database size, and improve general performance.